gtrman97/Vigil/README.md

 # Vigil

 Automated API testing tool.
-Upload an OpenAPI spec, and Vigil generates requests against every endpoint, validates responses against the schema, measures response times, and logs every run to Postgres — with a simple HTML report summarizing results.
+Upload an OpenAPI spec, and Vigil generates requests against every endpoint, validates responses against the schema, measures response times, and logs every run to Postgres, with a simple HTML report summarizing results.

 ## Why I built this

-As a QA/SDET-focused engineer, I wanted a tool that goes beyond writing individual API tests by hand — one that can take any OpenAPI spec and automatically generate and validate a full test run against it, then track results over time in a real database rather than a one-off console output.
+As a QA/SDET-focused engineer, I wanted a tool that goes beyond writing individual API tests by hand: one that can take any OpenAPI spec and automatically generate and validate a full test run against it, then track results over time in a real database rather than a one-off console output.

 ## Tech Stack